Bridging the Imitation Gap by Adaptive Insubordination: Related Work

-Recent methods mix expert demonstrations with the agent's own roll-outs instead of using a sequential combination of IL followed by RL.
-DQfD~\citep{hester2018deep} initializes the replay buffer with expert episodes and adds roll-outs of (a pretrained) agent.
+More recent methods mix expert demonstrations with the agent's own rollouts instead of using a sequential combination of IL followed by RL. \rebuttal{\citet{ChemaliLazaric2015} perform policy iteration from expert and on-policy demonstrations.} DQfD~\citep{hester2018deep} initializes the replay buffer with expert episodes and adds rollouts of (a pretrained) agent.
 They weight experiences based on the previous temporal difference errors~\citep{SchaulICLR2016} and use a supervised loss to learn from the expert.
-For continuous action spaces, DDPGfD~\citep{vecerik2017leveraging} is an analogous incorporation of IL into DDPG~\citep{lillicrap2015continuous}.
-POfD~\citep{kang2018policy} improves performance by adding a demonstration-guided exploration term, \ie, the Jensen-Shannon divergence between the expert's and the learner's policy (estimated using occupancy measures).
+For continuous action spaces, DDPGfD~\citep{vecerik2017leveraging} analogously incorporates IL into DDPG~\citep{lillicrap2015continuous}.
+POfD~\citep{kang2018policy} improves by adding a demonstration-guided exploration term, \ie, the Jensen-Shannon divergence between the expert's and the learner's policy (estimated using occupancy measures). \rebuttal{THOR uses suboptimal experts to reshape rewards and then searches over a finite planning horizon \citep{SunEtAl2018}. \citet{ZhuWangEtAl2018} show that a combination of GAIL~\citep{ho2016generative} and RL can be highly effective for difficult manipulation tasks.}

-Different from the above methods, we investigate the difference of privilege between the expert policy and the learned policy.
+\rebuttal{Critically, the above methods have, implicitly or explicitly, been designed under certain assumptions (\eg, the agent operates in an MDP) which imply the expert and student observe the same state.} Different from the above methods, we investigate the difference of privilege between the expert policy and the learned policy.
 Contrary to a sequential, static, or rule-based combination of supervised loss or divergence, we train an auxiliary actor to adaptively weight IL and RL losses.
 To the best of our knowledge, this hasn't been studied before.
+In concurrent work, \citet{WarringtonEtAl2020} address the imitation gap by jointly training their teacher and student to adapt the teacher to the student.
+For our applications of interest, this work is not applicable as our expert teachers are fixed.

+\rebuttal{Our approach attempts to reduce the imitation gap directly, assuming the information available to the learning agent is fixed.
+An indirect approach to reduce this gap is to enrich the information available to the agent or to improve the agent's memory of past experience.
+Several works have considered this direction in the context of autonomous driving~\citep{CodevillaEtAl2018ConditionalImitation,HawkeEtAl2020} and continuous control~\citep{GangwaniEtAl2019}.
+We expect that these methods can be beneficially combined with the method that we discuss next.}